-- A. Existing workday schedules spanning nine (9) elapsed hours shall continue to include a sixty (60) minute unpaid meal period.
-Existing workday schedules of eight and one-half (8-1/2) hours and ten and one-half (10-1/2) hours shall continue to include a thirty (30) minute unpaid meal period.
-Workday schedules of eight (8) and ten (10) consecutive hours shall include a paid straight time meal period of up to one-half (1/2) hour on the job.
-Two (2) non-work periods of up to fifteen (15) minutes during a regular daily shift shall be permitted by supervision to promote the health, safety, and efficiency of employees on the job.
+- A. Existing workday schedules spanning 9 elapsed hours shall continue to include a 60 minute unpaid meal period.
+Existing workday schedules of 8-1/2 hours and 10-1/2 hours shall continue to include a 30 minute unpaid meal period.
+Workday schedules of 8 and 10 consecutive hours shall include a paid straight time meal period of up to 1⁄2 hour on the job.
+Two (2) non-work periods of up to 15 minutes during a regular daily shift shall be permitted by supervision to promote the health, safety, and efficiency of employees on the job.
 Emergency situations may make this impossible in rare situations.
-Activities of employees during those non-work periods shall not be subject to any unreasonable restrictions. - B. When a unit member does not receive a paid meal period, his/her meal period shall be uninterrupted and duty-free.
+Activities of employees during those non-work periods shall not be subject to any unreasonable restrictions. - B. After a Unit employee has worked 2 hours, or more, in addition to the employee's regular daily work shift, the employee shall be entitled to an additional 15-minute non-work period (break). - C. When a unit employee does not receive a paid meal period, his/her meal period shall be uninterrupted and duty-free.